peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  CBORObject.Null, are considered numbers).

-* <code>java.lang.ArithmeticException</code> - This object's value exceeds the range of a byte (would be less than 0 or greater than 255 when truncated to an integer).
+* <code>java.lang.ArithmeticException</code> - This object's value exceeds the range of a byte (would be less than 0 or greater than 255 when converted to an integer by discarding its fractional part).

 ### AsDouble
     public double AsDouble()